 |Outdoor Living Skills (All ages)

 Most of the day at camp is spent outside, which naturally provides opportunities for youth to explore the natural world around them.
-Counselors lead campers in skill building activities than include building fires, outdoor cooking, shelter making, wildlife safety and Leave No Trace principles.
+Counselors lead campers in skill building activities that include building fires, outdoor cooking, shelter making, wildlife safety and Leave No Trace principles.

 |Team Building (All ages)